ReactForBeginners/es6-production-workflow/README.md

 Contains examples of:
  - Creating React components as ES6 classes
    + No getInitialState needed
-   + Binding callbacks
+   + Must bind event callbacks (only React.createClass does this)
- - JSX transformation, free courtesy of Babel
+ - JSX transform, free courtesy of Babel
  - Unidirectional data flow
- - Babel require hook, no build directory needed
+ - Browserify + Babelify = ES6 on the client
- - Browserify bundling
+ - Babel require hook = ES6 on the server
- - Simple Express static server
+ - Simple Express static server for this example
  - Playing with ES6
    + export default, extends, super
    + Fat arrow function